 - flexible and accurate thinking

 - believe that they can achieve things (self-efficacy)

 - a willingness to seek help when needed.

 Emotional awareness and ability to regulate emotions

-Emotional awareness is our ability to recognise and understand our own emotions and those of others.
-For your teen to be resilient, they will need to become comfortable with their emotions and be able to express them appropriately.
-Help them understand that they control their emotions and thoughts, and not the other way around.
+For your teen to be resilient, they will need to become comfortable with their feelings and be able to express them appropriately.
+Help them understand that they are in control of their emotions and thoughts - not the other way around.
 Here are some helpful tips:

 - Naming without blaming – for instance, saying ‘I feel really frustrated’, but not blaming the emotion on someone or something – can lessen that emotion’s intensity.

 - Pausing and focusing on a thought.
 Rushing is the enemy of resilience.